NLnetLabs/simdzone/SYNTAX.md

 * Escape sequences must not be unescaped in the lexer as is common with programming languages like C that have a preprocessor.
 Instead, the original text is necessary in the parsing stage to distinguish between dots.

+* RFC1035 specifies that the current origin should be restored after an
+  $INCLUDE, but it is silent on whether the current domain name should also be restored.
+BIND 9 restores both of them.
+This could be construed as a deviation from RFC 1035, a feature, or both.

+* RFC1035 states: and text literals can contain CRLF within the text.
+  BIND, however, does not allow newlines in text (escaped or not).
+For performance reasons, we may adopt the same behavior as that would relieve the need to keep track of possibly embedded newlines.

+* From: http://www.zytrax.com/books/dns/ch8/include.html (mentioned in chat)
+  > Source states: The RFC is silent on the topic of embedded `$INCLUDE`s in
+  > `$INCLUDE`d files - BIND 9 documentation is similarly silent.
+Assume they
+  > are not permitted.

+  All implementations, including BIND, allow for embedded `$INCLUDE`s.
+  The current implementation is such that (embedded) includes are allowed by default.
+However, `$INCLUDE` directives can be disabled, which is useful when parsing from an untrusted source.
+There is also protection against cyclic includes.

+  > There is no maximum to the amount of embedded includes (yet).
+NSD limits
+  > the number of includes to 10 by default (compile option).
+For security, it
+  > must be possible to set a hard limit.

+* Quoting of domain names is allowed.
+  RFC1035 states: The labels in the domain name are expressed as character strings and separated by dots.
+  RFC1035 also states: \<character-string\> is expressed in one or two ways: as contiguous set of characters without interior spaces, or as a string beginning with a " and ending with a ".

+  > NSD and BIND accept the owner if it is quoted.
+  > The text "The labels in the domain name" can be confusing as one might
+  > interpret that as stating that each label can individually can be quoted,
+  > that is however not the case.
+NSD and BIND both print a syntax error if
+  > such a construct occurs.